Last Updated on March 11, 2023 by Ali Abbas Khan

 Electro-discharge machining or EDM is one of the most commonly used non-traditional methods of machining. it is also known as spark erosion and spark machining.
 This method is generally used for machining hard materials.
 The material discharge is controlled by proper energy variation and time of spark.

-Note: Materials such as copper, graphite, brass are used as tools because they are good conductors of electricity and are available easily.
+- Materials such as copper, graphite, and brass are used as tools because they are good conductors of electricity and are available easily.

-The dielectric medium used can be kerosene oil or paraffin oil, to carry away the waste material and also serves as coolants.
+- The dielectric medium used can be kerosene oil or paraffin oil, to carry away the waste material and also serves as coolant.

 Electron beam machining is the process of machining in which an electron beam is used for removing the metal from the workpiece.
 The workpiece is placed in a vacuum chamber.
 An electron beam is focused on the workpiece with the help of an electron gun.
 As the electron strikes the surface of the workpiece the temperature of the contact point is increased.
 This results in the removal of a small amount of metal in the form of vapors.